BIGJRA/BIGJRA.github.io/reborn.md

 |Wishiwashi        |4  |
 |Dewgong           |1  |

-You'll eventually notice on the right the area we once came in via Route 2.
-Now you know how all three of these mountains are connected to each other and the greater Route 2 area!
+You'll eventually notice on the right the area connected to Route 2.
+Now we know how all three of these mountains are connected to each other and the greater Route 2 area!
 We're actually going to take a quick detour back to the circus while we're so close to it.

 **Relationship Point Choices:**
 - Talk to Blake at the bottom of the circus (+1 Blake)